Pheebzer/Minion-challenge/README.md

   config.vm.provision "shell", path: "salter.sh"
 end
 ```
-Master should now have 3 different, viable keys waiting for acceptance:
+Master should now have 3 different, viable keys waiting to be accepted:
 ```
 master$ sudo salt-key -A